Last Updated: 2022/11/23

 Displaced Ukrainians arriving in BC with visas issued under the federal Canada-Ukraine Authorization for Emergency Travel (CUAET) will now have access to date-of-arrival Medical Services Plan (MSP) coverage.
 Government is encouraging those arriving in British Columbia from Ukraine under the CUAET to submit their application for MSP enrolment as soon as they arrive in British Columbia at: www.gov.bc.ca/MSP/applyforhealthcare or by calling 1-800-663-7100 for more information.

-BC PharmaCare helps pay for eligible drugs, medical devices and supplies, and pharmacy services through 12 drug plans.
-Ukrainians arriving under the CUAET who have completed their enrolment in MSP and have a Social Insurance Number are eligible to apply for Fair PharmaCare.
-The Fair PharmaCare plan is based on income.
-BC Phamacare will also cover costs of urgently needed drugs for CUAET arrivals not yet enrolled in MSP.
-More information is available here.
+BC PharmaCare helps pay for eligible drugs, medical devices and supplies, and pharmacy services.
+Ukrainians arriving under the CUAET who have completed their enrolment in MSP are covered by PharmaCare’s Plan C (Income Assistance) for one year.
+The plan provides 100% coverage of eligible prescription costs.
+BC Phamacare will also fully cover costs of urgently needed drugs for CUAET arrivals not yet enrolled in MSP.
+More information on BC PharmaCare for Ukrainian CUAET arrivals, including information on emergency drug coverage, the Fair PharmaCare plan, and psychiatric medications, is available here.

 Clinics, Hospitals, and Pharmacies